Share Price:

 The Rainbow Check is launched in support of LGBTQIA+ communities.

-Under the creative direction of Daniel Lee, the Burberry Check has been reimagined in new colourways.
+Under the creative direction of Daniel Lee, the Burberry Check is set on the bias and updated in new colourways and fabrications.

 C.1901

-The EKD is crowd-sourced from public competition to create a new logo for the brand.
+The EKD is crowd-sourced from a public competition to create a new logo for the brand.
+The knight represents honour, the lance reform and the shielf protection.
 The banner reads ‘Prorsum’ which translates from Latin to ‘Forward’ signalling the Company’s direction of travel.

 2018

-The EKD is widely used in our AW18 See Now Buy Now collection.
+The EKD is widely used in our AW18 See Now Buy Now collection, which comprised reissued archival designs.

-The EKD is modernised and refreshed under the creative direction of Daniel Lee.
-It can be seen across many products in our Winter 2023 collection, appearing thoughtfully and playfully in unexpected ways.
+Our creative expression for the brand uses a new wordmark and a refreshed version of the EKD, reimagined in Knight Blue.
+It can be seen across our campaigns and on many products in our collections, appearing thoughtfully and playfully in unexpected ways.

 Our use of cookies